 Understanding Trust Basics in Virginia.
 Experienced VA Will and Trust Attorneys Explain What You Need to Know

-Trusts are a powerful tool for estate planning, asset protection, and tax management.
-When it comes to creating a trust, it’s essential to understand the basic principles and rules governing trusts to ensure that the trust serves its intended purpose.
+Trusts are powerful tools for Estate Planning, Asset Protection, and tax management.
+When creating a Trust, you must understand the basic principles and rules governing Trusts so that it serves its intended purpose.

 What is a Trust?

-A trust is a legal document that allows you to transfer your assets to a trustee to be held and used for the benefit of you or others (beneficiaries).
-The person who creates the trust is called the grantor, while the person who manages the assets is called the trustee.
+A Trust is a legal document that allows you to transfer your assets to a Trustee to be held and used for the benefit of you or others (Beneficiaries).
+The person who creates the Trust is the Grantor or Settlor, while the person who manages the assets is the Trustee.

-Trusts can be revocable or irrevocable and are created for various purposes, including avoiding probate, minimizing taxes and protecting assets.
+Trusts can be Revocable or Irrevocable and serve various purposes, including avoiding Probate, minimizing taxes, and protecting assets.

 What are the Different Types of Trusts?